How to Build a Fly Rod Tube Roof Rack

 Materials You'll Need For Your PVC Fly Rod Holder

-• A 2-inch diameter, 10-ft long PVC pipe (up to 11 ft for long euro nymphing fly rods)
+• 1 x 2-inch diameter PVC pipe in a 10ft length (up to 11 ft if you fish with long euro nymphing fly rods) – this is where your fly rod will go

-• Three 6-inch lengths of 2-inch PVC pipe insulation
+• 3 x 6-inch lengths of 2-inch PVC pipe insulation – this will protect your fly rod

 • Sandpaper